mconyango/url-shortener/README.md

 #### To access the api docs, go to http://localhost:8000/docs
 ### Running Tests
 #### Back-end tests
-Run this command:
+Run this command from the project root directory:
    ```
    sudo docker-compose exec backend pytest -v
    ```
 #### Front-end tests
-Run this command:
+Run this command from the project root directory:
   ```
   sudo docker-compose exec frontend npm test
   ```